ethereum/ethereum-org-website/src/content/community/rollup-grants/index.md

 ### Deadline {#deadline}

-The deadline for proposals is any time the day of **[date]**.
+The deadline for proposals is any time the day of April 16th 2021.
 We will follow-up with you about your submission by email.

 ### Requirements {#requirements}